 This is probably something you knew as this name is all over the internet and the PR department of the Jungfrau-region makes sure it is plastered around everywhere.
 But it is true, the Jungfraujoch is with 3.454m the highest train station in Europe.
 Closely followed by the Gornergrat railway station with views of the Matterhorn in Zermatt Switzerland and the Zugspitze in Germany.

-But the Jungfraujoch train station is only 8th on the list of highest railway stations in the world.
+But the Jungfraujoch train station is just 8th on the list of highest railway stations in the world.
 Not even close to the 5.068m (16.627ft) of Tanggula on the Tibetan Railway, which I actually also visited!

 Railway Journey through the Eiger Wall

 Did you know a large part of the final journey from Kleine Scheidegg to the Jungfraujoch station goes through the Eiger Wall?
 You’ll travel for almost 30 minutes through the 7 km (4.4 miles) long stretch through the famous North Face of the Eiger.
-I know how traveling by train through tunnels can be a bit boring, but never realised that the final leg of the journey up the Jungfraujoch was through a tunnel.
+I know how traveling by train through tunnels can be a bit boring, but never realized that the final leg of the journey up the Jungfraujoch was through a tunnel.
 Although the rest of the journey has breathtaking views, the last part is actually not that interesting.

 Tip: Traveling can be tiring and getting up early to see the Jungfraujoch might have taken some precious hours of sleep.
-Catch up on your missed sleep with a little 20 minute power nap.
+Catch up on your missed sleep with a little 20-minute power nap.
 You’ll feel revived when you finally reach the Top of Europe train station.
 Don’t feel like napping?
 The train has TV’s that show interesting events that took place at the Jungfrau.

 Read more: Gotthard Panorama Express to Lugano